 The card also offers 5x Membership Rewards points on prepaid hotels that are booked through Amex Travel.
 As a general rule of thumb, this isn’t worth it.
 That’s because you’re usually not earning loyalty points with your preferred hotel program when you book through Amex Travel, so that’s quite an opportunity cost.

 The one exception is Amex Fine Hotels & Resorts, where prepaid reservations earn 5x points.
 That can be a good deal because of the perks you get, and also because you still earn points with your preferred hotel loyalty program.
+You can also combine this with the card’s $200 annual hotel credit.
 I’ll talk more about that in a bit.

 1x Points On Other Purchases

-The above are the only bonus categories — otherwise, the card offers 1x points per dollar spent, which isn’t especially good.
-There are other Amex cards offering 1.5x-2x points per dollar spent, so I would much rather put my spending on those cards, or on another card that’s best for everyday spending.
+The above are the only bonus categories — otherwise, the Amex Platinum offers 1x points per dollar spent, which isn’t especially good.
+There are other cards offering 1.5x-2x points per dollar spent, so I would much rather put my spending on those cards, or on another card that’s best for everyday spending.

 Redeeming Points With The Amex Platinum Card